 Discover the best things to do in Marrakech, Morocco.
-Marrakech was an imperial city and still remains the most popular city that tourists visit in the Maghreb.
-The capital of Morocco is home to elegant palaces, gardens and beautiful mosques; in addition to the famous souk market and the well-known Jemaa el-Fna square.
+Marrakech was an imperial city and remains the most popular city that tourists visit in the Maghreb.
+The city is home to elegant palaces, gardens and beautiful mosques; in addition to the famous souk market and the well-known Jemaa el-Fna square.
 With quite a lot of things to see and do both in the modern and the medieval parts of town, Marrakech is a fascinating city.
-Here, The Culture Trip will explore all the attractions that every tourist must visit.

 This is another popular place to visit in Morocco.
-The Jardin Majorelle was created by Jacques Majorelle, the French painter who spent close to forty years inputting his creativity and passion into this wondrous garden.
-Having over 300 types of fabulous plants, with charming little lanes, tranquil streams and magical trees, Jardin Majorelle is the perfect place for persons who want to get away from the bustling city and experience the Moorish and Art Deco influences in a tranquil location.
+The Jardin Majorelle was created by Jacques Majorelle, the French painter who spent close to forty years in putting his creativity and passion into this incredible garden.
+Having over 300 types of fabulous plants, with charming little lanes, tranquil streams, and magical trees, Jardin Majorelle is the perfect place for persons who want to get away from the bustling city and experience the Moorish and Art Deco influences in a tranquil location.

 Due to its significance to Moroccan people, the Koutoubia Mosque which is no doubt the largest mosque in Marrakech, is a vital tourist attraction for tourists visiting the area.
 The mosque in addition to being a spiritual center is also a reference point for universal architecture.
 The beautiful 12th-century minaret structure which set the trend for buildings in Rabat and Spain is a true illustration of the expertise of Moorish ornamental skill: with rigid proportions and characterful arches, it’s a marvelous example of architecture.

 The Saadian tombs were built to serve as the final burial place of the members and rulers of the Saadi dynasty.
 The Saadian tombs, having been closed for centuries, were rediscovered in the year 1917.
-Superbly decorated with Arabic calligraphy, intricate carvings and bright tiles, the tombs built by Ahmed al-Mansour ed-Dahbi, the Saadian Sultan was spared no amount of expense, making it a stunning site for tourists.
+Superbly decorated with Arabic calligraphy, intricate carvings and bright tiles, the tombs built by Ahmed al-Mansour ed-Dhabi, the Saadian Sultan was spared no amount of expense, making it a stunning site for tourists.
 The tombs which are easily reachable, are to be found just on the outside of Marrakech, where it is a fantastic substitute to the busy city.
 Well preserved and carefully restored, the tombs are now among the most popular things to do in Marrakech and you shouldn’t miss while in Marrakech.

-Marrakech is filled with little charming museums, which includes the Moroccan Arts Museum in Dar si Said which showcases wonderful Riad architecture and native products from the local craftsmen.
+Marrakech is filled with little charming museums, which include the Moroccan Arts Museum in Dar si Said which showcases wonderful Riad architecture and native products from the local craftsmen.
 The Musée de Marrakech displays embroidery, contemporary art, and weapons.
 For a historical view of the city, Maison de la Photgraphie is the place to visit, and to see an art deco home with an assortment of decorative Moroccan artworks, go to Jardin Majorelle.
 In the modern part of town, tourists can find numerous art galleries showing artworks by the local talent, the famous Musée Yves Saint Laurent and the new Museum of African Contemporary Art Al Maade.

 On a visit to any city in Morocco, a stopover at the charming souks must be on the itinerary and Marrakech is certainly no exception.
 Considered as the most magical and exotic city in the country, it boasts of a full medina with numerous treasures, ranging from ceramics to bags, and typically winding souks.
 Whether you’re in the market for handicrafts, literature, food, whatsoever, there’s an alleyway and street for it.
 Tourists usually get lost for long periods meandering through the maze of tantalizing streets.
 So relax, discover, and explore some of the locally produced treasures.